aaravmat1209/AWS_Hackathon_JobTool/docs/API_DOCUMENTATION.md

-# ASU Job Search Assistant API Documentation
+# Job Search Assistant API Documentation

-An AI-powered job search and career guidance system that provides personalized job recommendations and career advice for ASU students using AWS Lambda Function URLs and Bedrock AgentCore.
+An AI-powered job search and career guidance system that provides personalized job recommendations and career advice for students using AWS Lambda Function URLs and Bedrock AgentCore.

 ## Architecture Overview